NSS-analysis/.github/profile/README.md

 - Presentation of results as tables and charts.

 **Project Goal**: To provide an open-source alternative for planning and analysis in this industry.

----

-## Features
-- Multifactor efficiency calculations.
-- Visualization of results with graphs and tables.
-- Open-source for adaptability and transparency.

-## License
-This project is licensed under the MIT License.